plan-net/core4/docs/source/intro.rst

 need for broader business applications, it is usually left to other teams like backend developers, frontend developers and system administrators.

-core4 fills this gap as a development and operations framework.
-It supports and enables data engineers and data scientists to automate and deploy their data integration, analysis and insights.
-This allows for rapid progress from development to production.
-Because of that it will arrive at the end user more quickly, in turn making more room of supporting needs.
+core4 fills this gap and enables the community to easily integrate their processing chain of creating such insights into a fault-tolerant distributed system and thereby automating the whole process without having to think about underlying software or hardware.

+The core4 framework takes care of everything that is essential to using and operating such a distributed system, from central logging and configuration to deployment, all this while scaling to the 100ths of servers.

 Continue reading with